Suncoast Summer Reading Challenge

 Want to explore the possibilities?
 Email Beth Duda, director of the Suncoast Campaign for Grade-Level Reading, at firstname.lastname@example.org.

 Why?
 Because nationwide, children from asset-limited families can lose an average of 2 to 2.5 months of reading skills each summer!

 - In 2019, 8,709 children participated–a 60% increase over 2018

 - Of 8,709 kids, 6,876 read six or more books–a 40% increase over 2018

 How many books did 8,709 kids actually read?

 - 198,570 Books–a 57% increase over 2018!

-In partnership with the public school systems, iReady scores will be used to determine the amount of summer gains or losses in reading for those who participated through a Suncoast Summer Book Challenge site.
+In partnership with the public school systems, iReady scores were used to determine the amount of summer gains or losses in reading for those who participated through a Suncoast Summer Book Challenge site.

-As we move into the 2019/20 school year, it will be fun to observe how the new connections and strengthened relationships positively impact our children.
+As we moved into the 2019/20 school year, it was fun to observe how the new connections and strengthened relationships positively impacted our children.